-Discovering leaks in a cold cellar is a common occurence, particularly when there have been heavy rains or snow has melted during the spring thaw.
+Discovering leaks in a cold cellar (or cantina) is a common occurence, particularly when there have been heavy rains or snow has melted during the spring thaw.
 Once the precise point of water entry has been established, unlike basements, it is usually very easy to prevent future leaks at minimal cost.

 What To Do When You Discover a Leak in Your Cold Cellar

 The first step in establishing how water has entered the cold cellar is to visually inspect the interior of the cold cellar, this is simple if the cold cellar is unfinished.
 If the cold cellar is finished, a more sophisticated inspection is required.
 The purpose of the inspection is to determine if the water is coming through the foundation walls or from the top of the walls.
 Water that is coming through the walls is classified as a basement leak while water originating from the top of the foundation wall is a building envelope leak.
 Both types of leaks cause a damp cold cellar.

 |Water leaking into cold cellar from top of wall||Condensation soaking wall and drippring from above|